-Based on this idea, it is essential for there to be a computational model that replicates the canonical Shh pathway so as to elaborate on its activity in neurons of the adult vertebrate brain.
-As of yet, only one model has been proposed by Sivakumar et al. (2011) that replicates this pathway’s biochemical reactions, although it focusses predominantly on its activity in relation to other signalling pathway within the developing nervous system.
+Based on this idea, it is essential for there to be a computational model that replicates the canonical Shh pathway to elaborate on its activity in neurons of the adult vertebrate brain.
+As of yet, only one model has been proposed by Sivakumar et al. (2011) that replicates this pathway’s biochemical reactions, although it focusses predominantly on its activity in relation to other signalling pathways within the developing nervous system.
 Therefore, it was the focus of this project to solve this problem by creating a model that accurately replicates the canonical Shh pathway in the adult brain in isolation using more contemporary experimental evidence.
 This involved creating a model that replicated the canonical pathway’s biochemical reactions in rat hippocampal neurons and then analysing its parameters to determine its accuracy and robustness compared with experimental evidence.
 This was done with the aim of providing a valid model that can be used in further research surrounding Shh’s function in the vertebrate brain.